Skip to content

 Entry Requirements

-Candidates will have a Level 3 qualification (e.g. A levels), and English and Maths at Level 2 (GCSE/O Level) or above.
+• Candidates must also be employed in an appropriate job role and have a Level 3 (or higher) qualification, such as A-Levels.
 Candidates who do not hold a Level 3 qualification but have a minimum of 2 years’ experience in management will also be considered.
-Entry onto the programme will be subject to an interview with the course team.

 Learning Outcomes

-Upon successful completion of the course, candidates will be awarded a Level 6 Chartered Manager Degree Apprenticeship Standard, and the following;
+Upon successful completion of the course, learners will be awarded with a Level 6 Chartered Manager Apprenticeship Standard, which includes the following:

-CMI Level 5 Diploma in Management and Leadership
+• CMI Level 5 Diploma in Leadership & Management

-If not previously achieved, Functional Skills Level 2 in English , Maths
+• If not previously achieved, Level 2 in English and Maths

 Objective